 Oxidation state is a fundamental concept in chemistry, and is particularly important in transition metal chemistry, as d-block elements often have a wide range of stable oxidation states.
-The oxidation state (number) of an atom within a molecule is usually considered to be the formal charge on the atom if, hypothetically, all of the molecule is composed of ions.
-Oxidation numbers assigned to atoms in a rather arbitrary fashion to designate electron transfer in oxidation reduction reactions.
-They represent the charges that toms would have if the electrons were assigned according to an arbitrary set of rules.
-According to IUPAC the oxidation state of the element is defined as a measure of the degree of oxidation of an atom in a substance.
+The oxidation state (number) of an atom within a molecule is usually considered to be the formal charge on the atom if hypothetically all of the molecules are composed of ions.
+Oxidation numbers assigned to atoms in a rather arbitrary fashion to designate electron transfer in oxidation-reduction reactions.
+They represent the charges that atoms would have if the electrons were assigned according to an arbitrary set of rules.
+According to IUPAC, the oxidation state of the element is defined as a measure of the degree of oxidation of an atom in a substance.

 1. Number of moles of K2Cr2O7 reduced by 1 mole of Sn2+ is